Jamey-UCWV/Final_Mobile_Project/README.md

-####Project Proposal####
+####Project Proposal Final Draft####

-I recently picked up the sport of Disc Golf.
-Where it has very similar rules to golf but instead of clubs and balls, you throw discs and try to land them in metal baskets scattered throughout the course.
-I have been playing for about 8 months now and I’ve noticed how in depth this sport is.
-Firstly, it is still a relatively new sport, but it’s on the rise.
-I had the initial idea of designing an app for tracking score similar to golf apps, but I also had a couple more ideas for it.
-One being a feature that shows you what disc is best for what type of hole.

-There are 3 main types of discs, those being a driver, midrange, and a putter, and each of those discs have 4 numbers that vary to represent speed, glide, turn, and fade.
-In a nutshell it is much more then throwing a frisbee and seeing what sticks, there is tactic on what disc to use for the right occasion.
-For example, I have a driver called the Leopard, I use it for extremely long drives because it has a really low turn value, meaning when I throw it a certain way it goes a lot farther due to it needs to turn over before it fades off.
-The same can be said with each disc, they are all unique.
-The feature would allow the user to input the values each of their discs have and maps out the predicted flight pattern of that said disc.
-So when you step up to a tee-box you know exactly what to throw and how to throw it.

-I really think it would be fun to make a scorecard app, but I also want to incorporate the feature of showing what disc to use because I feel that has not been done as much as a scorecard app.
+The Problem:
+I recently picked up the sport of disc golf, which is golf but instead of clubs and golf balls it is discs and chained baskets.
+You are basically throwing different types of frisbees hundreds of feet almost following the same rules of actual golf, but it is a bit more complicated then that.
+There are 3 types of discs: drivers, mid-ranges, and putters, and each of these discs have 4 types of variables on how they fly.
+Those being speed, turn, glide, and fade.
+With all that information it can be really difficult for a new player to understand how these discs work.

+A Solution:
+An app that's a hybrid of a scorecard app and an app that you can input each number on your disc and it will draw out the flight pattern of that certain disc.
+Basically letting new players learn how their discs will fly and allowing them to maximize each discs' potential for any situation.

+Deliverables:
+-The app will have a feature to track score up to 18 holes.
+-The app will have a feature to input all the discs flying variables and map out the flight pattern of that said disc.
+-The app will contain a light tutorial session about discs, the types of discs, and each number on disc to help the user understand more about disc golf.

+User Stories:

+-Billy is new to the sport of disc golf and his dad bought him a starter set.
+Upon opening is starter set he notices each disc feels different and there are 4 numbers on each of the discs and they are almost all different in each category.
+Billy downloads the app and inputs each number from his discs and realizes those numbers show how each of his discs will fly.
+Billy is now very happy he has a base understanding of each of his discs and is eager to play!

+-John has been playing disc golf for almost a year now and is tired of tracking his score using pencil and paper, so he downloads the disc golf app to allow himself to track his score from the comfort of his phone.